ketanMuttha/ObserverDesignPattern/README.md

 # ObserverDesignPattern
 Observable notify data to observers.
-When object state change, observable notify the status to listner.
+When object state change, observable notify the status to listener.